Cats Laughing

 Cats Laughing is a folk rock band, founded in the late 1980s in Minneapolis, Minnesota, and revived in 2015.
-Several of its members, including Emma Bull and best-selling author Steven Brust, are better known as writers of fantasy and science fiction.
+Several of its members, including Emma Bull and Steven Brust, are better known as writers of fantasy and science fiction.

 The group released two studio albums and remained active through the early 1990s.
 After a hiatus of two decades, a reunion concert took place in April 2015, later released as the live double CD A Long Time Gone (2016), with a concert DVD released under the same title.

 Personnel

 The original members of the group were Steven Brust on drums, Emma Bull on lead vocals, Bill Colsher on guitar and synthesizer, Lojo Russo on bass and vocals, and Adam Stemple on guitar and vocals.
 For the group's 2015 reunion, Colsher was replaced by Scott Keever, performing on guitar, mandolin, and keyboards.

 Both Brust and Bull are best known as professional authors of fantasy and science fiction novels.
 Stemple, a professional musician, is also the author of several fantasy novels, including two series of books for young readers co-authored with his mother, the fantasy writer and editor Jane Yolen.